fxnlabs/function-node/README.md

 3.  **Customize Your Configuration:**

-    After the initial run, you can customize the `config.yaml` and `model_backend.yaml` files to match your specific setup.
+    After the initial run, you can customize the `config.yaml` and `model_backend.yaml` files located in `~/.fxn` to match your specific setup.

 ## Building